Azure/azure-powershell/src/ApplicationInsights/ApplicationInsights/help/New-AzApplicationInsightsWebTest.md

 ## EXAMPLES

-### Example 1: Creates or updates an standard kind of the Application Insights web test
+### Example 1: Creates or updates a standard kind of the Application Insights web test
 ```powershell
 $geoLocation = @()
 $geoLocation += New-AzApplicationInsightsWebTestGeolocationObject -Location "emea-nl-ams-azr"